- Advice and information

 Can I experience withdrawal symptoms from stopping antipsychotics?

 The withdrawal symptoms you may experience depends on each individual antipsychotic.
-Some antipsychotics are unlikely to cause you significant withdrawal symptoms.
-This is especially the case with depot injections.

 Do I have to take antipsychotics?

-It’s your choice whether you take antipsychotics.
+It is your choice whether you take antipsychotics.

 For more information see our webpages on the following: